architecturebytes/vertex-ai-agents/README.md

   --member=serviceAccount:&lt;serviceAccountAssociatedWithDialogFlow&gt;<br>

 The serviceaccount is of the form: service-nnnnnnn@gcp-sa-dialogflow.iam.gserviceaccount.com <br>
-In cloud function under Permissions tab > View Principal you will find this service name.<br>
+This service name can be seen here: In cloud function under Permissions tab > View Principal you will find this service name listed.<br>
 There maybe a better way to locate this though!

 Read More: https://cloud.google.com/functions/docs/securing/authenticating